Žitomislić Monastery: History

 Early in the 19th century, the prior, Simeon Miljković, took on improvements to the monastery that included guest quarters, local water, and a new vineyard.
 A seminary was opened in 1858.
 The entire brotherhood of Žitomislić monastery was arrested by the Croatian fascist Ustasha on 26 June 1941, and driven to the village of Blizanci, where they were tortured and killed, some being thrown alive into the Vidonja cave-pit.

 The monastery was plundered and the entire compound was destroyed with the sole exception of the monastery church.
-The bodies of the monks were recovered from the pit in 1990 and buried on 3 February 1991, with Serbian Patriarch Pavle (Paul) officiating at the service.
+The bodies of the monks were recovered from the pit in 1990 and buried in 1991, with Serbian Patriarch Pavle officiating at the service.

-In 1992, Žitomislić was destroyed by the Croatian Defence Council (HVO) as part of the ongoing warfare after the collapse of Yugoslavia.

-At that time the library contained dozens of old manuscripts from the 16th and 17th centuries including a small archive of Turkish documents.
+In 1992, during the Bosnian War, Žitomislić was destroyed by the Croatian Defence Council.
+At that time the library contained dozens of old manuscripts from the 16th and 17th centuries including a small archive of Ottoman documents.
 The treasury was plundered and the buildings, including the cemetery were dynamited and bulldozed to the ground.
-The stones were left where they fell, however, and when reconstruction of Žitomislić officially began in April 2002, its prior architecture was meticulously reconstructed.
-In May 2005, the regular session of the Holy Assembly of Bishops of the Serbian Orthodox Church began in the fully restored Žitomislić Monastery.
+The stones were left where they fell, however, and when reconstruction of Žitomislić officially began in 2002, its prior architecture was meticulously reconstructed.
+In 2005, the regular session of the Holy Assembly of Bishops of the Serbian Orthodox Church began in the fully restored Žitomislić Monastery.